TobiasKozel/tklb/external/hiir/readme.txt

 only the flags it requires if you want to support multiple architectures within the same executable file.

-Another two quirks with AVX versions compiled with GCC on 64-bit MinGW/Cygwin:
+Two other quirks with AVX versions compiled with GCC on 64-bit MinGW/Cygwin:

     – With standard AVX, there might be segmentation faults resulting from aligned access to unaligned variables on the stack.
-The issue is known but not solved yet.
+The issue is known on the GCC side but not solved yet.
 A workaround is to use the always_inline function attribute, but there is not guarantee it will always work.
 Ref: https://gcc.gnu.org/bugzilla/show_bug.cgi?id=54412

     – AVX-512 may produce assembler errors.
 Use the following as a workaround: